freeCodeCamp/freeCodeCamp/guide/english/c/arrays/index.md

 eg. reading from the user, or printing out values.

 ## Arrays in C
 Arrays are containers with a given size.
-They contain variables of the **same type**.
+They can store values of the **same type**.
 This is called base type of the array.
-You can access a variable stored in the array with its *index*.
+You can access a value stored in the array with its *index*.

 Let's look at some code:
 ```C